 The Message

-With our strategy and your input in mind, our revised umbrella message follows:
+With our research-based strategy and your input in mind, our revised umbrella message follows:

-As the New York's population and economy have grown, so has its demand for energy.
-And, while New York is expected to meet this summer's demand for electricity, there is little cushion should demand exceed projected levels and available generation capacity.
-Beyond this summer, energy is expected to continue to rise and unless we begin to take appropriate steps now, New York will face real energy challenges in the future.
+As New York's population and economy have grown, so has its demand for energy.
+And while New York is expected to meet this summer's demand for electricity, there is little cushion if demand exceeds projected levels and available generation capacity.
+Beyond this summer, New York’s demand for energy is expected to continue to rise, and unless we begin to take appropriate steps now, New York will face real energy challenges in the future.

 The New York energy market is at a crossroads.
-We can either go down the same road as California, leading to high energy prices and debilitating shortage; or we can follow the example of states like Illinois and Pennsylvania, which have created a deregulated and fully competitive energy markets that provide safe and reliable electricity supply.
+We can either go down the same road as California, leading to high energy prices and debilitating shortage; or we can follow the example of states like Pennsylvania, New Jersey and Maryland, which have created a deregulated and competitive regional energy market that ensures safe and reliable electricity supply.

-Our long-term energy solution and an interim plan would ensure that both near-term and future energy needs are satisfied.
-We are calling for improving NY and NYC's ability to generate and transport power by
+A long-term solution and an interim plan are needed to satisfy both near-term and future New York energy needs.
+This calls for improving New York’s and New York City's ability to generate and transport power by —

-creating a more fluid, multi-state energy market that would allow electricity to flow, as needed, between New York and neighboring states to help ease supply pressures, improve energy efficiency and prevent price increases in New York and throughout the Northeast;
+creating a more fluid, multi-state energy market that would allow electricity to flow, as needed, between New York and neighboring regions to help ease supply pressures, improve energy efficiency and prevent price increases in New York and throughout the Northeast and Mid-Atlantic states;

 streamlining the siting approval process and removing price caps to encourage energy companies to make the investments in new, cleaner and more efficient power plants; and

-upgrading power power transmission lines.
+upgrading power transmission lines.

-In the interim, important steps can be taken to protect consumers and ease pressures on New York State and New York City's energy supply by
+In the interim, important steps can be taken to protect consumers and ease pressures on New York’s energy supply by —

-encouraging utilities to lock in prices and prevent price spikes by entering into long-term contracts to purchase wholesale electricity; and
+encouraging utilities to lock in prices and prevent price spikes by entering into long-term contracts for wholesale electricity; and

-promoting conservation by industrial and residential consumers by allowing them to see the real cost of energy and offering incentives for using energy efficient technologies and providing conservation education.
+promoting conservation by industrial and residential consumers by allowing them to see the real cost of energy, offering incentives for using energy efficient technologies and providing conservation education.